Jai-Chiranji-07/nexora-hubspot-enterprise-implementation/README.md

 This repository documents the complete enterprise planning and implementation blueprint for deploying HubSpot as the central CRM platform for Nexora.

-The project follows a phased implementation approach, beginning with business discovery and architecture before moving into CRM configuration, automation, integrations, reporting, and production deployment.
+The project follows a phased implementation approach, beginning with business discovery and solution architecture before progressing into CRM data modeling, configuration, automation, integrations, reporting, and production deployment.

-The objective is to demonstrate enterprise CRM architecture, business process design, customer lifecycle management, and HubSpot best practices in a real-world implementation scenario.
+The objective is to demonstrate enterprise CRM architecture, business process design, customer lifecycle management, and HubSpot implementation best practices through a realistic end-to-end implementation scenario.

 ---